 Fencing

-Pool Safety Fencing — Code Ready in Tampa
+Pool Safety Fencing — Code Ready in Miami

-Florida pool barrier requirements aren't optional — and getting it wrong means failed inspections and liability exposure.
-MCM Fence builds pool safety fences that meet every Florida code requirement and pass Hillsborough County inspection the first time.
+Florida's pool barrier law isn't optional — and getting it wrong means failed inspections and real liability exposure.
+MCM Fence builds permanent pool safety fences that meet every requirement of Florida Statute 515 and clear Miami-Dade inspection the first time.

-MCM Fence Advantage: MCM Fence builds every pool safety fence to Florida's exact residential pool barrier code specifications and Hillsborough County inspection requirements — so you pass on the first visit, not after a callback.
+MCM Fence Advantage: MCM Fence builds every pool safety fence to the exact specifications of Florida Statute 515 and Miami-Dade permit requirements — permanent aluminum and vinyl barriers that pass inspection the first time, not after a callback.

-Pool Safety Fence installation in Tampa Bay, FL
+Pool Safety Fence installation by MCM Fence LLC

 Key Benefits

-• Minimum 4-foot height compliance: Every pool fence we install meets or exceeds Florida's 48-inch minimum barrier height requirement.
+• 4-foot minimum height compliance: Every pool fence we install meets or exceeds the 4-foot barrier height required by Florida Statute 515.

-• Self-closing, self-latching gates: All pool gates include spring-loaded self-closing hinges and self-latching hardware positioned to open away from the pool.
+• Self-closing, self-latching gates: All pool gates include spring-loaded self-closing hinges and self-latching hardware, configured to open outward away from the pool with the release out of a young child's reach.

-• Gates up to 16 feet wide: For properties needing large equipment or vehicle access to the pool area.
+• Wide gate configurations available: For properties needing large equipment or vehicle access to the pool area.

 Why MCM Fence for Pool Safety Fence

 Pool fence code in Florida is specific and unforgiving.
-The wrong latch height, the wrong picket spacing, or a gate that swings the wrong direction means a failed inspection and a return visit.
-MCM Fence has installed pool barriers throughout Tampa Bay and knows exactly what Hillsborough County inspectors look for.
-We get it right the first time.
+The wrong latch placement, the wrong picket spacing, or a gate that swings the wrong direction means a failed inspection and a return visit.
+MCM Fence's crews bring 10+ years of hands-on Florida fencing experience and build every barrier to Statute 515 from the start — so when the Miami-Dade inspector shows up, you're not hoping for a pass, you're expecting one.

 Gates configured correctly.
 The gate is where most pool fence code failures happen.
-Self-closing hinges are required.
-Self-latching hardware, positioned correctly on the pool side.
-Outward swing.
-Proper latch height.
+Self-closing hinges.
+Self-latching hardware with the release positioned out of a young child’s reach.
+Outward swing, away from the water.
 MCM Fence installs pool gates with hardware that is purpose-built for pool barrier applications — not residential gate latches that don’t meet the spec.

 The four line items that move the total.

-• Gates — every self-closing, self-latching, code-compliant pool gate adds roughly $300–$500 in hardware over a standard yard gate.
+• Gates — every self-closing, self-latching, code-compliant pool gate costs meaningfully more than a standard yard gate because of the specialized hardware.
 Most pool barriers need one to three gates.

 FAQ